EternityForest/barrel.css/README.md

 Note that the preview is of this master branch, not any particular release.

+## Alt themes
+Because of weirdness with css variables, all of the alt themes folders must be in the foler with barrel.css itself.
+Include barrel.css before your theme folder.

+If you want to put the theme folder elsewhere. just use relative URLs for --bg and the fonts.

 ## Meta tag

 You need this customary tag in your HTML or it doesn't scale right on mobile.